mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 1. Unit tests (`pytest` or `unittest`)
 1. Acceptance tests (`behave`)

 In case of more complex software integration tests may be added to the list.
-According to agile  "outside-in" approach first we should write acceptance tests (more general test), then precise unit tests (classic TDD)
+According to agile  "outside-in" approach first we should write acceptance tests (more general test), then precise unit tests (classic TDD).
+Test results will be stored for comparison.
+JUnit plugin gives quick and easy access to the tests.

 ### Unit tests

-Application unit
+Stage with unit tests and their archiving:

 {% highlight groovy %}
 ...
         stage('Unit tests') {
             steps {
-                echo "Running unit tests"
                 sh  ''' source activate ${BUILD_TAG}
                         python -m pytest --verbose --junit-xml test-reports/results.xml
                     '''